-In 1997 Tomy established October 14th as Plarail Day, releasing a special limited release train on that day every year for many years.
+In 1997 Tomy established October 14th as Plarail Day, releasing a special limited release train on that day every year until 2005.
 The initial few releases were reissues of older Plarail favorites, with the first being the Chin Chin Tram (ちんちんでんしゃ), a reissue of the late 1960s Plarail orange Chin Chin Tram (also ちんちんでんしゃ).
 An original Chin Chin Tram can be seen in the Plarail Museum.

 The battery sits in the rear unpowered car with the drive unit and bell mechanism taking up the front power car.
 The chassis is dated 1997 for this release and has the old curvy Tomy logo and a made in Thailand mark.
 The I7 sticker indicates this example was produced in September 1997, as I imagine the entire batch of the limited edition were.
 As far as I know, it has never been said how many of these Plarail Day products are produced each year.